 I hired a boat in the morning to capture the sunrise on the lake, visited a monastery on stilts and a small village nearby.
 Nga Phe Kyaung monastery was very close so I decided to visit it.
 It is also called the jumping cat monastery although I haven’t seen any jumping cats.
 I hear that the cats used to be trained by monks, but not anymore.
 The monastery is the oldest there and the architecture is quite interesting.
 Apart from that, I would not call it a highlight.

 The biggest highlight on Inle Lake was my sunset boat trip on the lake to capture the fishermen with their special technique.
 They are balancing on one leg while wrapping the other leg around the oar to guide the boat.
 This technique allows them to stand on the boat and keep their hands free to handle the huge conical net.
-The men from Inle region begin fishing when they’re 13 years old.
+The men from the Inle region begin fishing when they’re 13 years old.

 You see a lot of beautiful pictures of Inle Lake fishermen when you google.
 Most of them are staged.
 You can do that too and pay a fisherman to hop on his boat and to pose.
 I decided not to and just guided the boat driver to the most photogenic guys on the lake.
-All these pics were captured with my tele lens.
+All these pics were captured with my telephoto lens.

 If I visit Inle Lake again I would stay in a hotel off the lake in order to walk around in the evening and capture a bit of the everyday life there.
 And I would probably hire a boat for a day and drive along the river.
 I stayed in Inle Lake two nights, which was enough for me since I stayed on the lake.